ember-intl/ember-intl/packages/ember-intl-lint/docs/configuration.md

 };
 ```

-To ignore keys that fail a rule, pass an object with the `ignores` key.
-For simplicity, only exact matches are supported.
+Lint rules may support different lint options (always as an object).
+For example, a rule may allow the `ignores` option so that you can ignore translation keys that fail.
+For simplicity, this option only supports exact matches.

 ```js
 /* ember-intl.config.mjs */